jamesptanner/notes/_notes/korfball/sessions/intro1.md

 ### Drills

 #### Passing game
-split into equal size groups (max 10 per team) aim is to pass the ball from one end of the court to the other and get the ball over the line.
+split into equal size groups (max 10 per team).

+aim is to pass the ball from one end of the court to the other and get the ball over the line.

+As the game continues introduce rules such as must make x passes, pass with one hand, etc.

 * no contact allowed
 * no moving with the ball

 #### 50* shot challenge

-modifed version if 50 shot challenge use the 6 posts.
+modifed version if 50 shot challenge. split people onto the 6 posts.

 introduction of some light movement with the ball.